yashkrsingh/CS7641-Randomized-Optimization/README.txt

 ------------------

 1. data
-    - fetal-health.csv: Dataset taken from Kaggle with 10+ attributes of fetus health during pregnancy with their subsequent class labels.
-    - fetal-health.names: Feature headers for breast cancer dataset
     - winequality-white.csv: Dataset taken from UCI ML Repository, containing 11 attributes of different white wines and their quality label as judges by experts on the scale of 1-10
     - winequality.names: Feature headers for winequality dataset